Seriously, friends, this low carb ice cream is EVERYTHING.

 - A container for the ice cream.
 I use a 9″ bread loaf pan.

 - When reducing the cream, watch carefully!
 We want to bring it to a SIMMER, and keep it simmering for 30 minutes.
 If the cream starts to boil, this will spoil it.

 - Whipping the heavy cream.
 We want to get as much air into the cream as possible — you’ll know you’ve hit the optimal point once you achieve soft peaks (any further, and the cream will begin to clump together).
 To make this even easier, you can place your bowl and beaters in the freezer for 30 minutes before you begin to whip (Alton Brown tip!).

 - The condensed cream will have a crystallized layer on top before you whip it, so whipping the cream is important to ensure all our ingredients are well incorporated.

-Stash your low carb ice cream in the freezer with an airtight lid on.
+Stash your keto ice cream in the freezer with an airtight lid on.
 Before serving, you’ll want to let the ice cream sit on the counter for 30 minutes.

 I think you’ll quickly find, that instead of looking for ways to serve this ice cream you’ll be looking for ways to hide it from yourself.
 But, if you need a little inspo: